Avalanche-io/sled/README.md

 ## Motivation

-Sled is more than twice as fast as a go `map` in a multi-threaded context (given enough threads).
+Sled is more than twice as fast as a go `map` when multi-threaded.

-Sled is thread safe, and non-blocking.

-Go's built in `map` is not thread safe, so you have to protect access with mutex locks.
+Sled is thread safe, and non-blocking, while Go's built in `map` is not thread safe, so it must be protected with blocking thread synchronization (i.e. mutex lock, channel, etc.)

 ## Features